 The AORUS GeForce RTX 3060 is not just about looks; it also performs amazingly.
 With the stock support for overclocking up to 1867MHz, the AORUS outperforms all other RTX 3060 by a very close margin.
 You can even overclock more, but keep a look at its temperatures to not overdo it.
 The AORUS GeForce RTX is more than capable of handling any game you throw at it on either 1080p or 4K resolution.

 The high overclocking range of AORUS GeForce RTX 3060 demands a top-of-the-line cooling system.
 Thankfully, GIGABYTE integrated its premium and high-end WINDFROCE 3x cooling system in the AORUS GeForce RTX 3060, which is more than capable of handling its temperatures even at maximum clocks and under heavy loads.
-These traits make it the ultimate partner among the Best GeForce RTX 3060 GPUs.

 What we disliked